Body Liberated Nourishment: Reclaiming Food, Culture, and Connection

 By the end of the session, participants will be able to...

-3. Identify and discuss practical strategies for integrating body liberation principles into personal practice and broader community efforts, focusing on systemic and individual barriers.
+Identify meaningful ways to apply body liberation principles in both personal practices and community-based efforts, focusing on addressing systemic and individual barriers.

 🕗 8 PM ET